Germany votes: Projections suggest election is too close to call | DW | 26.09.2021

 The center-left Social Democrats lead the conservative CDU/CSU bloc by 0.2%, according to initial projected results.
 In such a tight race, the possibilities for a coalition are still unclear.

-The first projected results are in for Germany's 2021 federal election, with the the center-left Social Democrats (SPD) on 24.9%, narrowly ahead of the center-right Christian Democrats and their Bavarian sister party (CDU/CSU) on 24.7%
+The first projected results are in for Germany's 2021 federal election, with the the center-left Social Democrats (SPD) on 24.9%, narrowly ahead of the center-right Christian Democrats and their Bavarian sister party (CDU/CSU) on 24.7%.
+However, the conservatives are projected to win one more seat than the SPD.

-The environmentalist Greens were in third position on 14.8%.
+The environmentalist Greens were in third position on 14.8%, which represents their best ever result.
 The far-right Alternative for Germany (AfD) were on 11.3%, just ahead of the pro-business Free Democrats (FDP) on 11.2%.
 The socialist Left party is on 5%.

 The projections suggest the center-left parties were the biggest winners of the election.
 The SPD gained 4.5% compared to their result in the last federal election in 2017, while the Greens were up over 6%.

 The conservative bloc suffered heavy losses as the Angela Merkel era comes to an end.
-They were down by almost 8% on the previous election and are facing what could be their worst result ever.
+They were down by almost 8% on the previous election and are heading towards their worst result since 1949.

 In such a tight race, coalition possibilities remain unclear.